-- 5.1 Eligible employees can request a wide range of changes to their working arrangements and practices including changes to their working hours and changes to the times when they are required to work.
+- 5.1 All employees can request a wide range of changes to their working arrangements and practices including changes to their working hours and changes to the times when they are required to work.
 Examples of flexible working options are set out at Appendix A to this procedure.
-Not all of these options may be appropriate in a school environment however and some forms of flexible working may not be suitable for certain roles in a school depending upon the duties and responsibilities associated with the role and the impact of the form of flexible working requested on pupils, colleagues and on the school as a whole. - 5.2 Where a change in an employee's working arrangement involves a reduction in the number of hours worked, the employee should be aware that this will entail a pro-rata reduction in their salary. - 5.3 Any changes which are agreed to an employee's terms and conditions of employment will be permanent unless otherwise agreed.

-- 5.4 If an employee requests a temporary change to their terms and conditions of employment, the executive headteacher may agree to this subject to the employee reverting to their original terms and conditions of employment after a specified period of time.
-The employee will not have a statutory right to make a further application for flexible working for a period of 12 months from the date their previous application was made. - 5.5 All agreed changes to an employee's terms and conditions of employment (whether permanent or temporary), including the date when the change will come into effect, must be confirmed in writing by the school to the employee as soon as possible.
+Not all of these options may be appropriate in a school environment however and some forms of flexible working may not be suitable for certain roles in a school depending upon the duties and responsibilities associated with the role and the impact of the form of flexible working requested on pupils, colleagues and on the school as a whole. - 5.2 Where a change in an employee's working arrangement involves a reduction in the number of hours worked, the employee should be aware that this will entail a pro-rata reduction in their salary. - 5.3 Any changes which are agreed to an employee's terms and conditions of employment will be permanent unless otherwise agreed. - 5.4 If an employee requests a temporary change to their terms and conditions of employment, the headteacher may agree to this subject to the employee reverting to their original terms and conditions of employment after a specified period of time.
+As outlined in 2.3, the employee will have the statutory right to submit 2 statutory flexible working requests within any 12 month period. - 5.5 All agreed changes to an employee's terms and conditions of employment (whether permanent or temporary), including the date when the change will come into effect, must be confirmed in writing by the school to the employee as soon as possible.